 Aimee Carew-Lyons, PhD (c), MSN, received her degrees from Northeastern University and Boston College.
-She is a third year PhD student at UMass Boston in the Population Health track.
-Aimee is the Director of Nursing/Patient Services for the Medical Surgical Intensive Care Unit and Critical Care Transport Program at Children’s Hospital in Boston.
+She is a sixth year PhD student at UMass Boston in the Population Health track.
+Aimee is the CNO and Senior Vice President of Nursing/Patient Services at Franciscan Children’s in Brighton, MA.
+Research interests: Dog visitation in the hospitalized acute care pediatric patient

-Linda Connor, MHA, BSN, RN, CPN, is a staff nurse III at Children's Hospital Boston in the Perioperative Program.
-She mentors staff nurses in evidenced-based practice and professional advancement.
-Linda is responsible for regulatory readiness audits and works clinically as a surgical Liaison Nurse for the Perioperative Program.
-She has 37 years of acute care experience in both pediatric and adult critical care, emergency room trauma, and perioperative nursing.
+Linda Connor, MHA, BSN, RN, CPN, is a PhD(c) at UMB and a staff nurse III at Children's Hospital Boston in the Perioperative Program.
+She mentors staff nurses in evidenced-based practice (EBP), professional advancement, and helps in the Day Surgery Unit conducting chart review prior to anesthesia.
+Linda is a member of ANA, a member of the ANA-MA Health Policy Committee, a member of Sigma Theta Tau International (STTI), Society of Pediatric Nursing (SPN), and Eastern Nursing Research Society (ENRS).
+She has 40 years of acute care experience in both pediatric and adult critical care, emergency room trauma, and perioperative nursing.
 Her previous research areas of interest include pediatric sedation, quality care, and family centered care.
+More recently Linda and a colleague developed an instrument for measuring nurses’ knowledge, values and implementation of EBP.
+The results of this work have been published in the Journal of Nursing Education and Practice 2016 and a second publication in press at Worldviews on Evidence-Based Nursing.
 Linda’s goal in attending the UMass Boston PhD program in Nursing is to further develop her interest in research, education and healthcare with a focus on the impact of health care reform.

 Hannah Fraley, MSN, RN, IBCLC will be entering her first year as a PhD student in Population Health.
 Hannah is originally from Massachusetts where she received her BSN in 2002 from Simmons College.
 She completed her MSN in Nursing Leadership in 2011 from California State University, Fullerton.
 She is a member of Sigma Theta Tau, the Association of Women's Health Obstetric and Neonatal Nurses, and Intervarsity Nurses Christian Fellowship.
 Hannah comes with a background in the Perinatal Specialty are of Nursing, including Quality and Nursing Management.
 She will be working as an Adjunct Maternal Child Health Nursing Faculty member at Simmons College, as well as a per diem Lactation Consultant at Beth Israel Deaconess Medical Center.
 While completing her MSN and working as a nurse leader for women and children's services, Hannah's eyes were opened to the plight of vulnerable populations of women and children in the United States and worldwide.
 She has a particular interest in breaking the silence of the worldwide problem of human trafficking and the exploitation of women and children.